top of page

 Many transgender children as young as four or five years old know that they don’t feel quite right in their bodies.
 According to Division 44 of the American Psychological Association, kids usually know their gender identification between ages two and five; they often become aware of their sexual orientation at ages nine to 10.

-How to treat your transgender youth
+How to support your transgender youth

 First and foremost, if you are confused or upset about this as parents, get some education and some help.
 There are some great organizations like PFLAG and GLAAD that have lots of great information.
 Just as you would want to know how to feed your child properly with the best nutritious food and supplements, so too you would want to know how to care for someone whose needs you don’t yet know.
 Therefore, it’s vital to find out more about your child’s gender development.